 Again, this thing is sold as a masthead light.
 It’s not like they didn’t know someone would be in mid-air trying to change the bulb.
 I realize that it has to be waterproof, but I think it could be designed a lot better.

-Bottom line.
-We like our Gemini catamaran, and part of its attractiveness is its price.
+We liked our Gemini catamaran, and part of its attractiveness is its price.
 And every time we discover something like this, we repeat “The Gemini was built to a price point.”
 In other words, $5 here and there adds up and choices were made based on cost.

 But maintain-ability was sacrificed.
 It’s something to look at in comparing boats.
 And every used boat is different in what previous owners may have done, so you can’t assume that all boats of the same make are good, or poor.